electric-cash/electric-cash/doc/files.md

 ## Legacy subdirectories and files

-These subdirectories and files are no longer used by the Bitcoin Core:
+These subdirectories and files are no longer used by the Elecric Cash Core:

 Path           | Description | Repository notes
 ---------------|-------------|-----------------